Find your way with our blog

 • Xero offers accounting software that simplifies everyday business tasks like invoicing, collections and bookkeeping.

-• Youneedabudget (YNAB) helps you gain control of your budget and teaches you how to manage your money to get ahead.
+• Youneedabudget (YNAB) enables you to gain control of your budget and teaches you how to manage your money to get ahead.

-This one should be easy since you’re your own boss (which means you probably enjoy your job a lot more than the average person).
+This one should be easy since you’re your boss (which means you probably enjoy your job much more than the average person).
 Wake up and design each day with a relentless commitment to accomplishing your priorities.

 And get help if you need it.
-If you need financial support to get you through a tough period (say, a pandemic), lean into the loans and relief programs.
+If you need financial support to get through a tough period (say, a pandemic), consider loans and relief programs.

-Learn more about the small business loans and grants available in Alberta and Canada.
+Learn more about Alberta and Canada’s small business loans and grants.

 Review your past quarter and assess your priorities.
-And don't forget to celebrate the wins and consider the losses.
-How can you apply your learnings to the next quarter with a focus on those one-year goals?
+And don’t forget to celebrate the wins and consider the losses.
+How can you apply what you learned to the next quarter with a focus on those one-year goals?

 Recreate your 90-day priorities each quarter with a focus on those one-year goals.
 Spend time each year revisiting your three- and 10-year snapshots and setting your one-year goals.
 Before you know it, you’ll be sailing into your 10-year dream goals.

-At True North Accounting, we help small business owners set up a foundation for success and thrive.
-Book a meeting with one of our knowledgeable CPAs so we can help you look at the numbers, give you the low-down on how your business is doing, and create a plan for growth.
+At True North Accounting, we help small business owners establish a foundation for success and thrive.
+Book a meeting with one of our knowledgeable CPAs so we can examine your business’s numbers, give you the low-down on its performance, and create a growth plan.

 Find more Strategic Advisory topics relevant to you and your small business.